-One example of the difference between Perfect Pitch and Relative Pitch can be seen if you’re singing with a group of friends.
+The main difference between Perfect Pitch and Relative Pitch can be seen if you’re singing with a group of friends.

 The one with Perfect Pitch could say “Let’s start this song in F” and start singing a melody perfectly on the note F.

 The friend with Relative Pitch then would be good at harmonizing with the melody, or adding notes above or below it to make it sound more interesting.